-Some Australian brands have an aesthetic so unique, so identifiable you can spot them at 20 paces.
-Mary Lou Ryan, along with her partner in crime Deb Sams, have created just that with their label Bassike.
-Based on Sydney’s idyllic northern beaches, and with a strong eye to sustainable practise, this is a home-grown brand which has made a global impact.
-Here Debra, who started in fashion as a buyer, opens up about her creative process and the daily routine that keeps her sane.
+Some Australian brands have an aesthetic so unique, so identifiable you can spot them at twenty paces.
+Mary Lou Ryan, along with business partner Deborah Sams created just that with their label bassike.
+Based on Sydney’s idyllic northern beaches, and with a strong eye to sustainable practice, this brand was built from the ground-up but has made global impact.
+As co-founder of bassike, Mary-Lou who started in fashion as a buyer, opens up about her creative process and the daily routine that keeps her sane.

 Describe your role.

 What inspired you to start your label Bassike with co-founder Deb Sams?